SMS Design

 ....ISM §1.1.4....Safety Management System means a structured and documented system enabling Company personnel to implement effectively the Company safety and environmental protection policy.....

-Safety Management Systems (SMS) are implemented to assist a Company and their emplyees to safely operate vessels, manage and direct the Masters & crews and to help prevent pollution.
+Safety Management Systems (SMS) are implemented to assist a Company and their emplyees to safely operate, manage and direct staff, masters & crews and to help prevent pollution.

-In fact even when a documented safety management system is not identified by a code requirement, the key safety elements are required by all commercial vessels under The Merchant Shipping and Fishing Vessels (Health and Safety at Work) Regulations 1997.
+In fact even when a documented safety management system is not identified by a code requirement, the key safety elements are required by all commercial vessels under The Merchant Shipping and Fishing Vessels (Health and Safety at Work) Regulations 1997 or Health and Safety at Work Act 1974.

 It’s essential that the system is suitable, sufficient and reflects your operation.
-It should comply to the relevant regulations for the company, its employees, and vessels.
-The key to all systems is to ensure that it is written in a way so that crews implement the system and that staff can easily follow the procedures put in place.
+It should comply to the relevant regulations for the company, its employees, its operations and vessels.
+The key to all systems is to ensure that it is written in a way so that all can implement the system and that staff can easily follow the procedures put in place.

 SMS Design